-The IFC-Milken Institute Capital Markets Program at The George Washington University is a for-credit, graduate-level certificate program focusing specifically on capital markets.
+The IFC-Milken Institute Capital Markets Scholars Program at The George Washington University is a for-credit, graduate-level certificate program focusing specifically on capital markets.
 Its mission is to train the next generation of leaders in financial markets across developing and emerging economies.
-In addition to coursework and work placements while students are in the US, participants obtain membership of a global alumni network which currently covers 30 countries and 44 different government institutions.
+In addition to coursework and work placements while students are in the US, participants obtain membership of a global alumni network which currently covers more than 40 countries.

 What size is a typical cohort?

 The total duration of this full-time program is eight months, to be undertaken in-person in the United States.
 The program consists of two contiguous parts:

 Semester 1 (4 months, mid-August to mid-December for the Fall intake and January to early May for the Spring intake): Core courses taught by GWSB faculty, complemented by a weekly Speaker Series with practitioners, workshops at the Milken Institute and IFC, and regulatory modules at the US Securities and Exchange Commission.

 Semester 2 (4 months, January through end April for the Fall intake and May through end August for the Spring intake): Practical training through placements and internships across the financial industry in the United States.

 What are the courses and credit hours?

 Each core course offered in the first semester carries 3 credit hours.
 Successful completion of the academic portion of the program requires participants to undertake all four core courses and earn a total of 12 credit hours.
 The classes are as follows:

 - Capital Markets and Financial Crises in a Global Economy